 The Case for Loving: The Fight for Interracial Marriage by Selina Alko, illustrated by Selina Alko and Sean Qualls.
 This book tells the real life story of how one couple fought for and won their right to be legally married in the state of Virginia.
-The reason that Virginia wouldn’t recognize their marriage?
-She was black and he was white.

 Find more Black History books that includes novels based on historic events on the following list: